wajeht/wajeht/README.md

-hi
+Hi,

-If you're coming from my resume, the projects that </br>
+If you're coming from my resume, the projects</br>
-I've listed on my resume are pinned below!
+that I've listed on my resume are pinned below!